jdersch/PERQemu/PERQemu/Readme.txt

     - The 1280 x 1024 landscape display is supported and tested with POS G.7 and Accent S6!
 Although PERQ-1 landscape configurations were very rare, the emulator runs 'em just fine!
-    - Now rendered by SDL2, so 32-bit WinForms is finally retired.

   Z80 I/O Processor:
     - Simulation replaced by a real Z80 emulator running actual PERQ ROM code;